OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-c/README.md

 parameters like the `IMAGE_NAME` and `ROUTE_NAME`.

 You can change parameter values on the command-line via the `process` command's `-p` option.
-We'll see that when we put all this together in the next section.

-### Putting it all together

->   Because several users may be running this Exercise at the same time
-    we *must* change one parameter, the `ROUTE_NAME`.
+Because several users may be running this Exercise at the same time we *must* change one parameter, the `ROUTE_NAME`.
 We can't all deploy **Lazar** and use the same **Route** name.
 We can do this simply by using our username.

-    oc process -f lazar.yaml -p ROUTE_NAME=user1-exercisec | oc create -f -
+    oc process -f lazar.yaml -p ROUTE_NAME=${WORKSHOP_USER}-exercisec | oc create -f -

-Lazar is a large and complex application, that may take a few moments to become 'ready'.
-You can visit the project **Overview** page to see the deployment state of the application.
+Lazar is a large and complex application, that may take a minute or so to become 'ready'.
+You can visit your project's **Overview** page to see the state of the deployment.
 At some point it should settle down and you should see the **Pod** with its familiar blue outline, the **Service** and **Route**: -